-Namaste is the Sanskrit term that denotes the gesture of greeting anyone without contacting in person.
+Namaste is the Sanskrit term that denotes the gesture of greeting anyone without contact in person.
 Also, it denotes the salutation to a deity or God.
 It is a customary practice that is prevalent in India and other countries where Hinduism, Buddhism, Jainism, and other oriental religions are in practice.

 It is the combination of three Sanskrit words: na+ma(s)+te.
 ‘Na’ means ‘not’.
 ‘Ma’ is ‘I’ and ‘te’ is ‘to you’.
 How could you interpret this?

 First, we should understand the correct meaning of the word Nama.
 Nama is used in Sanskrit to mean I salute or offer my obeisance.
-How I offer my obeisance?
+How do I offer my obeisance?
 I offer my obeisance in the complete absence of I. ‘Not I’ or Nama denotes this complete absence of I. This absence of I is the special Salute.
 Hence Namaste means obeisance to you.
 It is a special salute with no importance to the Self.

 How To Do Namaste?

 To do Namaste, press both palms together as close as to the center of your chest and tilt down your head a little.
 You may optionally say Namaste.
 Even if you don’t say it, it is understood.